 When using keywords, do not take anything for granted.
 Be curious about the obvious things and ask clarifying and verifying questions.

 If you are in doubt whether a certain keyword is important or not, there is a simple and efficient way to find out.
 Just ask if it is important or not.
 You will get an immediate answer.

 With the use of the levels of listening and asking questions based on keywords, you are on your way to being acting more as a coach than a mentor.
 There are of course more advanced techniques that you can learn but start by practicing these basic techniques before going further.

 It is important to remember that not every conversation is suited for coaching.
 If you have a fixed agenda with the purpose of providing tough feedback, coaching is not the format to use.
 Coaching is for well-functioning people, who want to reflect on a matter and find new ways to act with the purpose of improving their situation.
 As a coach, you do not take the one in front of you to places that they do not want to go.
 A coaching conversation is a conversation, that you design together as a shared responsibility.

 By the end of each coaching conversation, remember to ask for feedback so you can learn and improve.
 What did you do during the conversation that was especially useful?
 What did you do that was not so useful?
 Which questions did you forget to ask?

 If you are interested in learning more about professional coaching in the context of agile teams, you can get extended agile education through the Advanced Agile Team Coaching course developed by agile42.
-Through this course you will, in addition to acquiring professional coaching skills, lean about the Coaching Structure and tools that are part of our Team Coaching Framework and used on daily basis by agile42 coaches.
+Through this course, you will, in addition to acquiring professional coaching skills, learn about the Coaching Structure and tools that are part of our Team Coaching Framework and used on daily basis by agile42 coaches.

 Read the second part of the series, “Your Strategy for Asking Powerful Questions”.